DaviDevMod/focus-trap/README.md

 - A web page can live without focus trap. :speak_no_evil:

   So the hook has been build to be resilient and can, for example, be caled with `undefined` without crashing your application.
-  Errors are thrown only in development, for cases like: no valid `root` is provided; at any given time there are no tabbable element in the current trap; it has been attempted to resume, pause or demolish an inexistent trap.
+  Errors are thrown only in development, for cases like: no valid `root` is provided; at any given time there are no tabbable elements in the trap; it has been attempted to resume, pause or demolish an inexistent trap.

 ## Special thanks

 The logic for the treatement of edge cases, in matter of browser consistency regarding tabbing around in a page, is took from [tabbable](https://github.com/focus-trap/tabbable).

-This small library has been around for many years and, at the time of writing, can boast 180 dependdant packages and one million weekly downloads while having zero open issues.
+This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues.
 Which makes feel safe regarding the edge cases logic.

 The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and the hook aims to be as simple and lightweight as possible.